The Creative Actor

 Actors, drama students, drama teachers, writers and directors will all find this course to be a great resource in their work.

-Professional actors will find this work intensive and refreshing.
-Work on neutrality will help to clean bad habits and free them to explore new areas of themselves and their art.
+Professional actors will find this work intensive and refreshing, the workshop will help them explore new areas of themselves and their art.

 Students of performing arts will attain the right habits early in their career.